compoundingeffects/bigpictureschool/systems_science.md

 At its simplest, a system is any group of connected parts that work together toward some purpose.
 That could be a living body, a city's traffic network, a business organization, an ecosystem, or even a family.
 The parts could be physical objects, people, processes, or ideas.

-The key insight is this: a system is not just a pile of its ingredients.
-The way those ingredients connect and interact is what gives the system its character.
+The key insight is this: a system is not just a collection of its parts.
+The way those parts connect and interact is what gives the system its character.
 A pile of bricks is not a house.
 But arrange those bricks in a certain way, with certain relationships to each other, and something new emerges — shelter, structure, a home.

 ## The magic of "emergence"